google/objax/docs/source/advanced/variables_and_modules.rst

 -------------

 The :code:`Module.vars` method returns an :py:class:`objax.VarCollection`.
-Thie class is a dictionary that maps names to variables.
+This class is a dictionary that maps names to variables.
 It has some additional methods and some modified behaviors specifically for variable manipulation.
 In most cases, you won't need to use the more advanced methods such as :code:`__iter__`, :code:`tensors` and :code:`assign`, but this is an in-depth topic.